AMartins87/games_exclusives/README.md

 # **FEATURES**
 ## **Home Page**
 - Top Navbar
-    - My Account
+    - Account
         - Register | Login (if user is not logged in)
-        - Product Management | My Profile | Logout (if logged in as an admin)
+        - Game Management | My Profile | Logout (if logged in as an admin)
         - My Profile | Logout (if logged in as a standard user)
+    - Favourites
     - Basket

 - Main Navbar (on every page for ease of navigation)
+    - Home
     - All Games
     - Games
     - Special Offers